lotanl2002/GetCleanData/CodeBook.md

 - 'subject_train/test.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+- 'run_analysis.R' :  Uses all previous files + X.train and X.Test Files to prepare tidy data.
+                      Result of Running this script gives a dataset with the Average result of Features.txt variables per subject and                             activity.